Judge-in-Residence

 Milo O’Shaughnessy

 Milo O’Shaughnessy is a trainee solicitor at McCann FitzGerald LLP.
 He graduated from Leiden University with an LLM in European Law in 2021, having graduated from University College Cork with a BCL in Law in 2020.
 He has had work published in Irish Law Times, with an article co-authored with Mr. Justice Richard Humphreys and colleagues now forthcoming as a chapter in K. Tobia, A Cambridge Guide to Experimental Jurisprudence (2023, Cambridge University Press).
 Before starting his traineeship, Milo worked as a judicial assistant in the Irish High Court for over a year, and had previously interned in an EU law practice in Brussels.
-This is Milo’s first year with the Hibernian Law Journal.
+This is Milo’s second year with the Hibernian Law Journal.